 The walking option is free but will take a bit of time and energy.
 The gondola is cheap and fast so this is the best option if you’re short on time.

-At the top, if you’re feeling energetic, walk the Narikala Tourist route to the Mother of Georgia statue or back into Old Town near the Botanical Gardens.
+At the top, if you’re feeling energetic, walk the Narikala Tourist route to the Mother of Georgia statue or back into old Tbilisi near the Botanical Garden.
 In the direction of Mother of Georgia, a trail continues all the way around to Mtatsminda park and the Tbilisi Funicular.
 This walking trail is a great way to see the city.